ArbitrageCode/ArbitrageCode/README.md

 # Rutuj Sawakhande

-I build sites that answer one expensive complex question each.
+I build sites that answer one complex question each.

 Three domains are live.
 Twenty-eight pages across them, every one written to rank for a query someone types when they need a number and can't get it anywhere else.

 Build 1 was a single page: one URL, one calculation, ship it.
 Build 2 restructured into hub and spoke, so a roof cost hub feeds four related calculators and five explainer posts off the same domain authority.
 Build 3 kept that shape and automated the skeleton first: templates, routing, and config generated before I touched a word of content.
 That cut build time 60-65%.

 Astro, Tailwind, TypeScript, Cloudflare Pages.
 Same stack every time, because the interesting problem is never the stack.

-Digital payments pays the bills.
-I don't write about that here.
 On my own time I ship these sites and build agents that take the repetitive parts of my work and do them without me.

 ## Sites